knulli-cfw/knulli.org/docs/faq/knulli.md

 ### Q: Do I have to flash every release or can I update?

-A: For most of the releases you can update:
+A: For most of the releases you can run a manual update as explained in the [Update](../../play/update) section.
-  * Download the boot.tar.xz file from the releases page
-  * Extract its content
-  * Mount your KNULLI SDCARD on your PC/Mac/Linux computer
-  * Delete the file ``boot/knulli`` (you can make a backup of this file on your computer in case you want to revert to the previous version)
-  * Copy the contents of the extracted boot.tar.xz to the SDCARD

 ---